 After exploring the fort (and the moat!), we spent the afternoon on the beach.
 We were able to see some fish and a sea slug while snorkeling off the beach!

 For dinner tonight, we ate at Bistro 245 on the water.
 It was so good and I definitely recommend trying it!

 Florida Keys Road Trip Day 5

 Today was mostly a travel day as we had a three hour drive back through the Keys to Miami.
 Again, I do recommend flying into Miami for your first visit so you can explore the Keys in their entirety, but if you’re a regular, definitely just fly into Key West.

-That’s all for my Keys post!
+That’s all for my Florida Keys road trip post!
 Let me know if you decide to follow a similar itinerary on your next trip, and definitely reach out if you have any questions!
 Lastly, be sure to head to my Instagram tomorrow to enter the giveaway with Jungle Culture.
 Thanks again Jungle Culture for sponsoring this post!